Old age: Religiosity

 Generally speaking, old people have always been more religious than young people.
 At the same time, wide cultural variations exist.

 In the United States, 90% of old age Hispanics view themselves as very, quite, or somewhat religious.
 The Pew Research Center's study of black and white old people found that 62% of those in ages 65–74 and 70% in ages 75+ asserted that religion was "very important" to them.
 For all 65+ people, more women (76%) than men (53%) and more blacks (87%) than whites (63%) consider religion "very important" to them.
 This compares to 54% in the 30–49 age range.

 In a British 20-year longitudinal study, less than half of the old people surveyed said that religion was "very important" to them, and a quarter said they had become less religious in old age.
 The late-life rise in religiosity is stronger in Japan than in the United States, but in the Netherlands it is minimal.

-In the practice of religion, a study of 60+ people found that 25% read the Bible every day and over 40% look at religious TV.
+In the practice of religion, a study of 60+ people found that 25% read the Bible every day and over 40% watch religious television.
 Pew Research found that in the age 65+ range, 75% of whites and 87% of blacks pray daily.
 When comparing religiosity, the individual practice may be a more accurate measure than participation in organized religion.
 With organized religion, participation may often be hindered due to transportation or health problems.